Battle of the bands

-Battle of the Bands is a name given to any music contest or competition in which a number of bands compete for the title of "best band".
+A battle of the bands is a music contest or competition in which a number of bands compete for the title of "best band".
 The winner is determined by a voice vote of the audience or the band who brings the most people to support them.
 Traditionally, battles of bands are held at live music events and forums.
 Popular examples include the yearly Live and Unsigned contest in the United Kingdom and the annual SoundWave Music Competition.

 Format

-A Battle of the Bands is a contest in which many bands, usually rock or metal bands, but often musical acts from a range of different styles, compete for the title of "best band".
-Its history though goes back to earlier times, at least the 1930s swing era, when big band battles between famous band leaders like Chick Webb, Casa Loma Orchestra, Benny Goodman and Count Basie were regularly organised in big dancehalls, like the Savoy Ballroom.
+A battle of the bands is a contest in which many bands, usually rock or metal bands, but often musical acts from a range of different styles, compete for the title of "best band".
+Its history though goes back to earlier times, at least the 1930s swing era, when big band battles between famous band leaders like Chick Webb, the Casa Loma Orchestra, Benny Goodman, and Count Basie were regularly organised in big dancehalls, like the Savoy Ballroom.
 The winner is determined by a panel of judges, the general response of the audience, or a combination.
 The winning band usually receives a prize in addition to bragging rights.
 Prizes usually include cash, free recording time in a local recording studio, support or main slot at a local or large gig, a piece of new equipment, or a gift certificate.
 For instance, the band Phish won a battle of the bands competition in 1989 in their hometown of Burlington, Vermont, and won recording time at a local studio, which they used to record their second album Lawn Boy.

 Battles of bands are sometimes held as part of a live music event; they are also commonly held at high schools and universities.
 The term "Battle of the Bands" is a trademark in Canada, held since 1998 by the Toronto promotions company Supernova Interactive.